2006-Arehan/2006-Arehan/README.md

  🤔 **I’m looking for help with:** Scalable backend systems, DevOps practices, and real-world software engineering projects.

- 💬 **Ask me about:** Java, Spring Boot, MySQL, SQL, DSA, LeetCode, and Backend Development.
+ 💬 **Ask me about:** Java, Python , PostgreSQL, SQL, DSA, LeetCode, and Backend Development.

  📫 **How to reach me:** Connect with me through GitHub or LinkedIn.